Joshi-Abhyankar serial murders: August 1976 – Kolhapur

-The gang moved to the city of Kolhapur in August 1976, but were unsuccessful when they targeted the house of a local businessman.
+The gang moved to the city of Kolhapur, but were unsuccessful when they targeted the house of a local businessman, Arvind Kashid.
+On the night of 8 August, they visited Kashid’s house under the pretext of discussing a business matter but were initially denied entry by his wife.
+They returned the following night and were allowed inside after Kashid arrived home.
+After assessing the situation, including Kashid’s physical build and the house’s location in a densely populated area, the gang abandoned the attempt and returned to Pune.

 31 October 1976 – Joshi

 Achyut Joshi, from Vijaynagar colony, was attacked on the night of 31 October.
 The group, brandishing knives, forced their way into his house.
 Joshi and his wife Usha were the only ones at home.
 After tying the couple's hands and legs, the four strangled Joshi with nylon rope and suffocated his wife.
 When the Joshis' teenage son, Anand, arrived home, they stripped him naked and strangled him with nylon rope.
 The gang then stole several items, including a mangalsutra, a watch and several thousand rupees.

 22 November 1976 – Bafana

 Yashomati Bafana's bungalow on Shankarseth Road was attacked on the evening of 22 November.
 However, Bafana and her two servants fought back and the assailants escaped by climbing a barbed-wire fence around the perimeter.